ZetaMap/moreCommands/README.md

 * `/godmode [username...]` [God]: I'm divine!
 * `/mute <username|ID> [reason...]` Mute a person by name or ID
-* `/unmute <username|ID>` Unmute a person by name or ID
+* `/unmute <username|ID>` Unmute a person by name or ID [ ] `/a` Displays the admin interface to execute commands manually.

 ### Server Commands
 * `unban-all [y|n]` Unban all ID and IP.